QMSTR/qmstr/doc/content/developer/how-to-participate.md

 * *An open development process*: Development is organized into quarterly milestones made up of bi-weekly sprints.
 Requirements are collaboratively developed.
-The QMSTR community offers mentoring opoprtunities.
+The QMSTR community offers mentoring opportunities for newcomer users and potential contributors.
 All parts of QMSTR are free and open source software.
 * *Open governance*: QMSTR is hosted at the Linux Foundation ACT project, providing a neutral, non-discriminating collaboration platform.